-You'll need to know the country of incorporation for all if your investments.
+You need to know the country of incorporation for all of your investments.
 It may or may not be on your 1099s.
-If you don't see the information there you'll have to do some research.
+If you don't see the information on your 1099, then you will have to do some research.